diaa/apg-workshop/_entries/02-05 demo-workload.md

 > \timing
 > ```

 These queries are **intentionally unoptimised** — they trigger full sequential scans, large sorts, and heavy computation.
-This is exactly the kind of workload you want to observe in the monitoring section of the workshop.
+This is exactly the kind of workload you will observe in the **next section** — [Monitoring PostgreSQL with Azure Portal](#azure-monitoring).

 ---